Asphalt Shingles 101

 Asphalt shingle pricing is influenced somewhat by geography but mostly by regional differences in labor cost.
 According to Tom Bollnow, senior director of technical services at the National Roofing Contractors Association (NRCA), “Labor-wise, asphalt shingles are still the least expensive to install on a roof.”
 This, he believes, may be one reason nearly 70 percent of domestic roofing installations are asphalt shingles.
 Even so, price swings are notable.
 Says Crowe, “We tell homeowners all the time to get three or four contractor estimates.
 In the same region it’s possible to get different numbers.”

 Generally speaking, the average cost of asphalt shingle roofing is $.80 to $1.20 per square foot for the materials.
-According to CostOwl.com, for a medium-pitch roof, the average cost will be somewhere between $100 and $200 per square for the shingles alone.
+For a medium-pitch roof, the average cost will be somewhere between $100 and $200 per square for the shingles alone.
 (A square in “roofing lingo” is equal to the size of a 10’ x 10’ area, or 100 square feet.)
-Making asphalt shingles even more desirable is the fact that they can be applied directly over old shingles, providing the roof deck is in good condition.
+Making asphalt shingles even more desirable is the fact that they can be applied directly over old shingles, provided the roof deck is in good condition.
 If, however, there are already two or more shingle layers, or your existing roof is shake-shingled, it’s advisable to remove the old before applying the new.

 No matter which type, style or color you select, you’ll want your asphalt-shingle purchase to include a long-life warranty.
 Be aware, however, that DIY-installed shingles may not be covered—and that warranty coverage can be nullified if the manufacturer determines its product was installed improperly.
 This is not to say that an experienced DIYer shouldn’t install roof shingles, only that choosing not to hire a licensed, certified and fully insured roofing contractor may involve more than just physical risk.